griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * If one team member is remote, all the team is effectively remote in attitude

-* Video technologies allow everyone to show up to meetings equally so they can make decisions too.
+* Video technologies allow everyone to show up to meetings equally so they can make decisions too

-* Remotes should not lag behind the decision makers because of the perception that speed is the deciding factor.
+* Remotes should not lag behind the decision makers because of the perception that speed is the deciding factor

-* Do not make distributed teams across timezones work outside of their normal scheduled hours.
+* Do not make distributed teams across timezones work outside of their normal scheduled hours

-* Software Development is not always 9-5, “Second Shift” is possible.
+* Todays software is built around the idea that you are not co-located - Mobile messaging, VOIP

-* Todays software is built around the idea that you are not co-located - Mobile messaging, VOIP.
+  * Companies that make this kind of software and are not Remote First, its like saying your products don't work

 * Tools gaining growth and mindshare that work locally and remote such as Slack, Trello, Distributed version control.